Chapter 1: The Mandalorian: Plot

 Five years after the fall of the Empire, a Mandalorian bounty hunter collects a fugitive (and saves the fugitive's life) after a scuffle in a bar on the ice planet Pagodon and returns to the planet Nevarro in his ship, the Razor Crest.
-He meets Greef Karga, the leader of the bounty hunters guild, but he only offers low-paying bounties that will not cover travel expenses.
-Looking to get a bigger bounty, the Mandalorian accepts a mysterious commission, for which Karga can only provide an address, to meet the Client, who wants the details of the job to be private.
+He meets Greef Karga, leader of the bounty hunters' guild, but is dismayed that the only bounties available will not even cover the cost of fuel for his ship.
+In desperation, he accepts a mysterious commission, for which Karga can only provide an address, to meet the Client.

-The Client, who uses Imperial stormtroopers as bodyguards, gives the Mandalorian a vague target to bring back alive.
+The Client, who uses former Imperial stormtroopers as bodyguards, gives the Mandalorian a vague target to bring back alive.
 The only information he is allowed to give is an age—50 years old—and last known location.
 In exchange, The Client promises to reward the bounty hunter with a container full of beskar, a rare metal used by Mandalorians to forge their armor.
 Receiving a single bar of beskar as a down payment, the Mandalorian meets with the Armorer at an enclave housing fellow Mandalorians.
 The Armorer, who melts the metal into a pauldron reserved for the Mandalorian, says the metal was gathered in The Great Purge and the excess will sponsor foundlings, as the Mandalorian once was.

-The Mandalorian travels to a desert planet Arvala-7, and meets a native named Kuiil who wants to be rid of the criminals and mercenaries who now inhabit the area.
-Kuiil teaches the Mandalorian to ride a Blurrg, as there are no land-speed vehicles to traverse the area, and sends him to where his bounty is located.
-Upon reaching the hideout, the Mandalorian grudgingly teams up with the bounty droid IG-11.
+The Mandalorian travels to the desert planet Arvala-7 and meets a moisture farmer named Kuiil who wants to be rid of the vicious outlaws and mercenaries hiding in the area.
+Kuiil teaches the Mandalorian to ride a Blurrg, as there are no land-speed vehicles to traverse the area and sends him to where his bounty is located.
+Upon reaching the hideout, the Mandalorian grudgingly teams up with IG-11, a bounty droid hunting for the same target.
 They manage to clear the entire facility of its Nikto guards and discover that the bounty is a green, big-eared childlike creature.
-IG-11 plans to kill it, but the Mandalorian blasts the droid to protect the baby and bounty.
+IG-11 then reveals that its orders are to kill the child.
+Despite being offered a share of the reward, the Mandalorian instead chooses to shoot the droid.

 Production

-Conception

-Disney announced that a new live action Star Wars series would be released on Disney+ on November 12, 2019.
-The series cost over US$100 million to make averaging at US$15 million per episode.
-"Chapter 1: The Mandalorian" was directed by Dave Filoni, in his live-action directorial debut.
-He is known for his work on the Star Wars: The Clone Wars series and Star Wars Rebels.
-The episode was written by showrunner and executive producer Jon Favreau.